Did you know?

 An ATS, short for Applicant Tracking System, is a software that filters resumes based on certain pre-given conditions.
 And yes, you guessed it, again it is the recruiter who prepares the setup.

-To make your life easier, we at Someka Excel Solutions have prepared 5 resume tips that will increase your chances of getting an interview dramatically.
+To make your life easier, we have prepared 5 professional resume tips for a good resume that will increase your chances of getting an interview dramatically.

 1. Keep your resume between 1 and 2 pages long

 Believe us, recruiters will decide very fast if you get shortlisted or not.
-Remember, the goal of a resume is to land you an interview, not the actual job.
+Because,remember that the goal of a resume is to land you an interview, not the actual job.

 2. Accompany your resume with a cover letter, motivation letter, or letter of interest